yatesco/seafile-docs/deploy/upgrade.md

 ## Tiny upgrade (like from 3.1.0 to 3.1.2)

-Minor upgrade is like an upgrade from 3.1.0 to 3.1.2.
+Tiny upgrade is like an upgrade from 3.1.0 to 3.1.2.

 1. Stop the current server first as for any upgrade